bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 </div>

 The numerical variables have some interesting descriptive statistics.
 The lowest age was 40 and the oldest person was 95.
 The lowest ejection fraction was 14% and the maximum was 80%.
 There was a significantly low sodium value of 113 and a high level of 148.
 For reference, normal sodium levels are between 135-145.
-The highest creatinine was 9.4 which is exceedingly high approaching renal failure range.
-Likewise, the lowest platelets of 25K and the highest were 850000.
+The highest creatinine was 9.4 which is exceedingly high.
+Likewise, the lowest platelet value was 25K and the highest was 850000.
 CPK, a muscle enzyme, had minimums of 23K with maximum of 7800K.

 Looking at the means, the mean follow-up time was 130 days, age 60, EF of 38%, sodium of 136, creatinine of 1.39 (slightly elevated), 263K platelets (which is normal), and CPK of 481.